Daerkns/HealthX/README.md

 6. Additional features - Drinking water, sunlight exposure, dietary fiber.
 Reminder times to be decided.

+7. Integrating the questions from our mental health project and including it in HealthX where the program will keep track of the user's mental health.
+For example, the user will be asked to fill the questionnaire once a week and if they keep getting scores where they are advised to seek help from a therapist for three consecutive weeks then the user will be given a proper reminder of it.

 Aesthetic Roadmap -

 1. The Golden Ratio - Research on it and other similar ideas of making things look attractive.